 This knowledge base article shows you how to obtain your iOS device’s ID and ensure that the device ID is in your iOS App Development provisioning profile.

-How to make sure that your iOS device is registered to your Development Provisioning Profile
+How to Register iOS Devices to a Development Provisioning Profile

 First, you will have to find your device’s UDUD (Unique device identifier)